trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Change: Update page background menu rearranged - see r641. (r642)
+-Change: Page background context menu rearranged.
+"Change page background" and "Change Page Size or Orientation" now appear at the end of the menu list because they are likely to be least often used. (r641)
--Refactor: Update CSI image mousePressEvent logic (r640)
+-Refactor: Update CSI image mousePressEvent logic. (r640)
 -Fix: wrong text when you export to PNG the window title says "Print to pdf" (r638)
 -Fix: When publishing instructions with the option 0 !LPUB PAGE BACKGROUND TRANSPARENT a drop shadow layer was added (r637)
 -Optimization: Update file load progress messages (r636)